 Black-Capped Conures are some of the smallest birds in the conure family.
-Despite their small size, their price is almost the same as big bodied conures.
+Despite their small size, their price is almost the same as big-bodied conures.
 A grown-up black-capped conure will cost about $300 – $600.

 The huge price gap is caused by factors such as the status of the bird, size, and where you get them.
-They are commonly sold in pet stores, but if you can get from a breeder, you will likely give you a discount.
+They are commonly sold in pet stores, but if you can get them from a breeder, you will likely give you a discount.

 These birds are somehow popular because they are quieter than most conures.
 Nonetheless, they are inquisitive and loving.
 Perhaps their most distinctive characteristic is their appearance.
 They are brownish-back with scale-patterned necks.